prateekagarwal3/ProjectX/readme.txt

 1.0 contains codes which were implemented when PLSI was implemented by us for the first time :|
-1.2 contains strokes after 100 iterations in folder "Stroke" Original Data Set contains the Data Set given to us by Sir.Please dont modify that directory
+1.2 contains strokes after 100 iterations in folder "Stroke" Original Data Set contains the Data Set given to us by Sir.
+Please dont modify that directory .